View full CV

 - Manning & Napier Fund Inc, Exeter Trust Company v Tesco PLC; Omers Administration Corporation v Tesco PLC EWHC 109 (Ch)

-Andrew acted (with Neil Kitchener QC) for 77 claimants in the Tesco Profit Overstatement group litigation, the market-leading £480 million case against Tesco Plc arising out of its profit overstatement scandal in Autumn 2014;
+Andrew acted (with Neil Kitchener QC) for 77 claimants in a two-day application in the Tesco Profit Overstatement group litigation, the market-leading £480 million case against Tesco Plc arising out of its profit overstatement scandal in Autumn 2014;

 - A SIAC arbitration (Singapore seat)